-1.3 LOCATION
+1.8 LOCATION

 The Pathology Laboratory is located on the ground floor of the Main Hospital at the end of the Main Hospital Corridor.
 Access to the laboratory is restricted to authorised personnel and is controlled by a MUH security issued swipe card.
-The Main Laboratory Reception area is open to all persons delivering/ collecting samples etc. and for general enquiries.
+The Main Laboratory Reception area is accessible to all persons delivering/ collecting samples etc. and for general enquiries during routine hours.

-1.4 OPENING HOURS
+1.9 OPENING HOURS

-1.4.1 Routine Day
+1.9.1 Routine Day

 The routine working hours are from 08:00 to 20.00.
-Each laboratory department is manned by a sole operator during the following times; 08.00-09:00 am and 17:00-20.00 and also between 13:00 to 14:00 and provides only an emergency service during these times (Medical Scientist contactable by bleep via switchboard).
+Each laboratory department is manned by a reduced staffing during the following times; 08.00-09:00 am and 17:00-20.00 and also between 13:00 to 14:00 and provides only emergency reduced service during these times (Medical Scientists are contactable by bleep via switchboard).

-1.4.2 On Call, Weekends and Bank Holidays
+1.9.2 On Call, Weekends and Bank Holidays